 - Nose rinses and nose sprays: Your health care provider may suggest cleaning the inside of your nose with salt water.
-Water with added salt is placed in one nostril.
-As the water flows out through your other nostril (opening on the other side of your nose).
-So does any pollen or irritants.
+Cleaned water with added salt is placed in one nostril.
+As the water flows out through your other nostril (opening on the other side of your nose) so does any pollen or irritants.
 Ask your HCP if a nasal rinse would be helpful and if so, how to do it.
 If your nose is very irritated from seasonal allergies, your HCP may prescribe a steroid nose spray.
-Nasal sprays usually help with seasonal allergy symptoms but they can take a few days or even a week before they start to work.
+Steriod nasal sprays usually help with seasonal allergy symptoms, but they can take a few days or even a week before they start to work.

 - Antihistamines: The most common type of medicine to treat seasonal allergies are called antihistamines, and they may be taken as a pill, liquid, eye drop, or nasal spray.
 Common oral (taken by mouth) antihistamines are Zyrtec® (cetirizine), Claritin® (loratadine), and Benadryl® (diphenhydramine).
 These medicines are used to treat general allergy symptoms, whereas eye drops and nasal sprays will give you “local” relief (just to your eyes or nose).
 Antihistamines are available over the counter, but also in prescription-strength doses.
 Some antihistamines such as diphenhydramine cause drowsiness (make you feel tired) and should only be taken at night.
 Check with your health care provider to find out which antihistamine is best for you since some can interact with other medicines that you might be taking.